 No future for your career path

-By using this information, you can foresee the employment rates in your occupation for the next 10 years.
-No matter how the future looked bright when you first started out, various factors could change the prospect of having that job in the future.
-Technology advancements, changes in the industry and the economy can lead to this.
+By using this information, you can foresee the employment rates in your occupation for the next ten years.
+No matter how the future looked bright when you first started, various factors could change the prospect of having that job in the future.
+Technology advancements, changes in the industry, and the economy can lead to this.

 It is only wise to change your career to one that has a better job outlook in the future.